home-assistant/operating-system/Documentation/network.md

 # Network

-HassOS use NetworkManager to control the host network.
-You can setup the network configuartion in future over the API/UI.
+HassOS uses NetworkManager to control the host network.
+In future releases, you can set up the configuration using the API/UI.
-Actual we support only manual configuration with NetworkManager connection files.
-Without a configuration, we run default as DHCP device.
+Currently only manual configuration using NetworkManager connection files is supported.
+Without a configuration file, the device will use DHCP by default.
+These network connection files can be placed on a USB drive as described in [Configuration][configuration-usb].

 ## Configuration Examples